 Mexican Recipes for Lent

 Growing up Catholic, Fridays meant Meatless Fridays even when it wasn’t the Lenten season.
 Every Friday we all gathered at our grandma’s house for lunch or dinner for her famous red enchiladas montadas (stacked).
-Check out the recipe in Latina Magazine.
+Check out the recipe in Latina Magazine and here.

 Although we have not committed to that tradition year round, we still give up meat on Fridays during Lent.
 Following is a collection of our favorite Lent recipes which make me long for Lenten Fridays early in the week.